omniauth/omniauth/README.md

 Now if you visit `/login` and click the Login button, you should see the OmniAuth developer login screen.
-After submitting it, you are returned to your application at `Sessions#new`.
+After submitting it, you are returned to your application at `Sessions#create`.
 The raise should now display all the Omniauth details you have available to integrate it into your own user management.

 If you want out of the box usermanagement, you should consider using Omniauth